facebook/react/docs/tutorial/tutorial.md

 Today, we're going to build an interactive tic-tac-toe game.
 We'll assume some familiarity with HTML and JavaScript but you should be able to follow along even if you haven't used them before.

-If you like, you can check out the final result here: <a href="http://s.codepen.io/spicyj/debug/qNOZOP" target="_blank">FinalR Result</a>.
+If you like, you can check out the final result here: <a href="http://s.codepen.io/spicyj/debug/qNOZOP" target="_blank">Final Result</a>.
 Try playing the game.
 You can also click on a link in the move list to go "back in time" and see what the board looked like just after that move was made.

 ## What is React?